orchidhq/Orchid/OrchidCore/src/orchid/resources/wiki/userManual/configuration/directory-structure.md

 common for many frameworks, and allows you to create closed-source Orchid plugins for your private use.

 > Note that Orchid is licensed under the GNU Lesser General Public License v3 (LGPL-3.0), so any modifications to the
-> core and any plugins intended for distribution must be open-sourced under the LGPL, but you are free to include Orchid
+> core and any plugins intended for distribution must be open-sourced under the LGPL.
+However, you are free to include
-> as a library in your private or proprietary projects or create closed-source Orchid plugins for private use without
+> Orchid as a library in your private or proprietary projects or create closed-source Orchid plugins for private use
-> having to disclose your source code.
+> without having to disclose your source code.

 {.alert .alert-info}